msg-DAVID-GmbH/lander/README.md

 - lander.enable: if set (e.g. to 'true'), lander will start to parse additional lanbels
 - lander.group: indicates the group, under which lander will put the application inside the index.html
 - lander.name: gives the name to be shown as a link in the index.html
+- lander.exclude: comma separated list of web contexts and ports which shouldn't be handled by lander.
+Note: Ports need a colon in front of the port number.  (e.g. lander.exclude=/app, :8080)

 ## How to build lander:
 To build lander, you need a up-to-date installation of the [Go](https://golang.org) programming tools (and eventually 'make').